INCLUSION & BELONGING

 The Greater Providence Board of REALTORS® in coordination with the Northern Rhode Island Board of REALTORS® has developed a 3-part video series on Diversity, Equity & Inclusion.
 The series focuses on how we can all combat housing discrimination, celebrate differences, and be more inclusive as a profession.
 Videos are available in English and Spanish.

-Beginning 1/1/2024, the Greater Providence Board of REALTORS® will once again offer 3 (three) new Diversity REALTOR® Scholarships through 11/15/2024 to assist under-represented individuals in the Rhode Island Community begin a career in real estate.
+In 2026, the Greater Providence Board of REALTORS® will offer one (1) REALTOR® Scholarship through 11/15/2026 to assist an under-represented individual in the Rhode Island Community begin a career in real estate.
 Applications will be reviewed on a rolling basis or until funding expires.
 Applicants must be residents of Rhode Island, must provide evidence of a high school or GED diploma, 2 written letters of recommendation, and complete the application in its entirety, including an essay.

 National Multicultural Real Estate Organizations